w3c/wai-curricula/content/content-author/structure.md

 * provide headings to help users identify and navigate the different content sections
 * group content using paragraphs, lists, and other structures
 * provide tables of contents to give an overall summary of the content structure
-* collaborate with designers and developers to include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links
+* collaborate with designers and developers to:
-* employ accessible authoring tools that:
+  * include methods to move back and forth through long pieces of content, including tables of contents and "back to top" links
-  * support the inclusion of headings, lists, paragraphs, and other content structures
+  * ensure meaningful content sequences irrespective of screen sizes, user configurations, and assistive technologies in use
-  * produce appropriate markup for headings, lists, paragraphs, and other content structures
+* explain requirements for authoring tools to produce appropriate markup for headings, paragraphs, lists, and other content structures:
 * identify related requirements for developers and designers to ensure:
   * visual and non-visual perception of content structures , including headings, paragraphs, lists, quotes, and others
   * adequate content grouping and spacing to communicate semantic structures visually